 - Example: The taxpayer was vice president of a corporation from 2010-2011.
 In 2012, the corporation accrued unpaid payroll taxes and the taxpayer was assessed a trust fund recovery penalty as a responsible party of the corporation.
 The taxpayer was no longer a corporate officer and had resigned from the corporation on 12/31/2011.
 Since the taxpayer had resigned prior to the payroll taxes accruing and was not contacted prior to the assessment, there is legitimate doubt that the assessed tax liability is correct.

 - Effective Tax Administration.
 In this situation, there is no doubt that the tax is correct and there is potential to collect the full amount of the tax owed, but an exceptional circumstance exists that would allow the IRS to consider an OIC.
 To be eligible for compromise on this basis, a taxpayer must demonstrate that the collection of the tax would create an economic hardship or would be unfair and inequitable.

 - Example: Mr. & Mrs. Taxpayer have assets sufficient to satisfy the tax liability and provide full time care and assistance to a dependent child, who has a serious long-term illness.
 It is expected that Mr. and Mrs. Taxpayer will need to use the equity in assets to provide for adequate basic living expenses and medical care for the child.
 There is no doubt that the tax is correct.

-Yee Law Group, PC: Sacramento and Roseville Area Tax Attorneys
+Yee Law Group Inc.: Sacramento and Roseville Area Tax Attorneys

-If you are facing a significant IRS tax liability and would like to discuss the possibility of an offer in compromise or explore other options to resolve your tax matter, please contact the experienced Sacramento/Roseville area tax attorneys at Yee Law Group, PC at (916) 599-7297.
+If you are facing a significant IRS tax liability and would like to discuss the possibility of an offer in compromise or explore other options to resolve your tax matter, please contact the experienced Sacramento/Roseville area tax attorneys at Yee Law Group Inc. at (916) 599-7297.
 We look forward to the privilege of being your attorneys.